AAPI Chefs Share Recipes For Their Favorite Lunar New Year Dishes

 Learn how to make Madame Vo’s Pandan Sticky Rice and more.

-On Tuesday, Feb.
-1, the first day of Lunar New Year will kick off the Year of the Tiger.
+On Sunday, Jan.
+22, the first day of Lunar New Year will kick off the Year of the Rabbit.
 Traditionally aligning with the first new moon of the lunar calendar, Lunar New Year is the perfect time to spend time with loved ones who also celebrate and, of course, feast on some delicious traditional food.
 If you want to switch things up from your family’s go-to recipe or you’re looking to try a brand new dish from one of the many different countries that celebrate this holiday, these Lunar New Year recipes from acclaimed Asian American chefs and business owners in the food and hospitality industries will definitely have everyone asking for seconds.

 Because TikTok and YouTube are saturated with tutorials, Elite Daily tapped four different Asian American chefs and business owners to share authentic recipes for their favorite Lunar New Year dishes.
 From Chef Jimmy Ly and Yen Vo of New York City’s Madame Vo to Chef Duyen Ha of BONDLE wines, these recipes include Vietnamese and Chinese New Year main dishes, desserts, and more.

 Crystal Ung, who taps family recipes for her Bowlcut company’s flavorful sauces, also takes cues from her family when it comes to Lunar New Year.
 Her family makes a version of her dad’s recipe for Lunar New Year Chinese Steamed Fish every year, and she says the “elegantly simple dish” represents abundance and prosperity — a fitting start to the Lunar New Year.
 Pro tip: drizzle some Bowlcut chili crisp on the top for an extra burst of flavor

 Ingredients (4 servings):

 - 3-4 fillets of sea bass, approximately 1.5lbs